Onyenwere, Miller lead No. 8 UCLA in rout of No. 13 Oregon

-LOS ANGELES (AP) — Michaela Onyenwere scored 17 points, Lauren Miller added 16 and eighth-ranked UCLA completed a season sweep of No. 13 Oregon for the first time in five years with a 83-56 victory at Pauley Pavillion Friday night.
+“Before the game (assistant) coach Tony (Newman) challenged our team that we hadn’t put 40 minutes together and said we were prepared to do it,” Close said.
+“I was proud of our toughness and balance.
+This win means a lot because Oregon is a tremendous program.”

+Michaela Onyenwere scored 17 points and Lauryn Miller added 16 for the Bruins (13-3, 11-3 Pac-12), who had a 47-24 rebounding advantage.
+Lindsey Corsaro had seven boards and was one of five UCLA players with five or more rebounds.

-The Bruins (13-3, 11-3 Pac-12) are not known for their 3-point shooting, but made 10 of 22 from beyond the arc, which is their second-highest total of the season.
+The Bruins are not known for their 3-point shooting, but made 10 of 22 from beyond the arc, which is their second-highest total of the season.
 Onyenwere had three 3-pointers along with six rebounds and four assists.

-UCLA also dominated on the board with a 47-24 rebounding advantage.
-Lindsey Corsaro had seven boards as the Bruins had five players with five or more rebounds.
+“We had a really great game balancing out the scorers,” said Chantal Horvat, who scored 10 points.
+“We did a good job on ball movement and getting everyone open looks.”

-Oregon (12-6, 9-6 Pac-12) has dropped three straight for the first time since 2016-17.
+Oregon (12-6, 9-6 Pac-12) has dropped three straight for the first time since 2016-17, with two being by 20 points or more.
 It was the biggest regular season loss for the Ducks since a 27-point defeat to Stanford in 2016.
 Oregon also lost by 21 points to Stanford the next year.

-Natalie Chou (14), Charisma Osborne (13) and Chantal Horvat (10) also scored in double figures for UCLA, which has won three straight and eight of its last nine.
+“It was effort, toughness and all of the above.
+Any superlative you want to use,” coach Kelly Graves said.
+“We are going to watch and dissect what happened.
+We’ve had a bunch of burnable (games) this season and at some point we have to watch one.”

 Nyara Sabally led Oregon with 12 points and Te-Hina Paopao added 11.